SelenaHunter/rosewater-theme/README.md

 # rosewater WordPress Theme

-A simple styled WordPress Theme built using Foundation and html5 Blank Slate.
+A simply styled WordPress Theme built using Foundation and html5 Blank Slate.

 ## Getting Started

-This theme can be added to your wp-content/themes folder and run as a theme.
-Visit https://selenahunter.github.io/rosewater-theme/ to see it in action.
+Visit https://selenahunter.github.io/rosewater-theme/ to see the theme in action.

 ## Built Using